jschuemann/nBio_docs/Scorers/Chem.rst

 IRT GValues Inter-Pulse
 ~~~~~~~~~~~~~~~~~~~~~~~
-Experimentally, a track-by-track inter-track effect is unlikely to be conducted, instead we rely in the use of a pulse irradiation.
+Experimentally, determining a track-by-track inter-track effect is not available, instead we rely on the use of a pulsed irradiation.
-By using pulse irradiation, high radiation dose rates can be achieved in what is called FLASH irradiation.
+By using pulsed irradiation, high radiation dose rates can be achieved in what is called FLASH irradiation.
-TOPAS-nBio includes a scorer that allows such uses named ``TsIRTInterPulse``.
-This scorer was used in the published paper
+TOPAS-nBio includes a scorer that allows to simulate inter track effects called ``TsIRTInterPulse``.
+This scorer was used in the paper
 [Ramos-Méndez2020]_.
 It completely removes the particle track kill options while providing additional options for the
 pulse distributions with the parameters::

  # Total Dose used per IRT run
  d:Sc/IRTCummulative/PrescribedDose = 5 Gy

- # Pulse Distribution it can be:
+ # The Pulse Distribution can be:
  # "Gaussian", "Uniform", "None", "Discrete" and "Exponential"
  s:Sc/IRTCummulative/PulseDistribution = "Gaussian"